hallewood/logsnag-php/README.md

 ```

 > **Warning**
-> The examples above only work if a default _project_ and default _channel_ were specified when instantiating.
+> The examples above only work if a default _project_ and default _channel_ are specified when instantiating.
 If these are not specified, an array with the corresponding data must be passed to the publish method:

 ```php
 $logsnag->publish([